immunefi-team/Bounty_Boosts/Alchemix/30918 - [SC - Insight] Incorrect implementation of ownerOf makes veALC....md

 # Incorrect implementation of ownerOf() makes veALCX non-ERC721 compliant

-Submitted on Tue May 07 2024 22:15:13 GMT-0400 (Atlantic Standard Time) by @marchev for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 8th 2024 at 04:15:13 UTC by @marchev for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30918